huntops-blue/huntops-blue.github.io/_posts/2020-03-20-hancitor-infection.md

 ![](/images/3-20-20-2.png)

-Before we move away from the Suricata dashboard, the alert is called Pony, which is part of the process that Hanciator uses to burrow into an infected system - usually Hancinator uses a VB macro to get Pony and then Pony acts as an installer to download the next stage (ransomware, banking trojan, etc.) [1](https://www.reddit.com/r/blackhat/comments/5oee1h/what_is_a_pony_downloader/), [2](https://www.proofpoint.com/us/threat-insight/post/hancitor-ruckguv-reappear), [3](https://www.fireeye.com/blog/threat-research/2016/09/hancitor_aka_chanit.html).
+Before we move away from the Suricata dashboard, the alert is called Pony, which is part of the process that Hanciator uses to burrow into an infected system - usually Hancitor uses a VB macro to get Pony and then Pony acts as an installer to download the next stage (ransomware, banking trojan, etc.) [1](https://www.reddit.com/r/blackhat/comments/5oee1h/what_is_a_pony_downloader/), [2](https://www.proofpoint.com/us/threat-insight/post/hancitor-ruckguv-reappear), [3](https://www.fireeye.com/blog/threat-research/2016/09/hancitor_aka_chanit.html).
 Using that OSINT, we know that we're probably looking for a VB macro, which likely means an Office document.

 Okay, lets pop on over to ROCK's HTTP dashboard and see what we can learn about `45[.]153[.]73[.]33`.
 Here when we apply the filter for our bad IP address, we can see the HOST (`thumbeks[.]com`) and the URI's...all PHP files (`/4/forum[.]php`, `/d2/about[.]php`, `/mlu/forum[.]php`).
 [PHP](https://www.php.net/) is a web-centric scripting language that is perfect for all kinds of useful applications...and malware.